Appearance

 Default behavior:

-- active step expanded or summarized
+- active step expanded or showing a live summary

 - completed tool steps collapsed